Advocates

 Author Advocates

-Our Author Advocates are accomplished writers who stand firmly behind the belief that authentic fiction springs from human imagination and experience.
-These published authors have each dedicated themselves to crafting stories born from their own creativity, embracing the uniquely human journey of writing fiction without AI generation.
-They champion our mission not just in principle, but through their own literary practice—creating works that reflect the depth, nuance, and originality that can only emerge from a human mind.
-By lending their voices to the Human Generated Writers Association, these advocates affirm the enduring value of genuine human expression in an increasingly automated world, inspiring both established and emerging writers to honor the authentically creative process.
+Our Author Advocates are accomplished writers who stand firmly behind the belief that authentic writing springs from human imagination and experience.
+These published authors have each dedicated themselves to crafting stories born from their own creativity, embracing the uniquely human journey of writing without AI generation.

 C.M.
 Curtis is a #1 Best Selling Author who has published 13 fiction books.